spxbhuhb/adaptive/README.md

 > [!CAUTION]
 >
 > Project status: **preview**
 >
-> While library already works and provides both client and server side functionality,
-> it is not even close to be ready for general production.
+> Please note the project status, many basic things you would expect to work are still
+> broken, especially around the code transformation.
 >
-> Please note that this is just a preview release, many basic things you would expect to
-> work are still broken, especially around the code transformation.
+> That said, the library works, and it is already possible to run the resulting code on all
+> focus platforms (browser, Android, iOS, JVM for server).
 >
-> For example, a simple `{ counter++ }` at the right place can result in a compiler plugin
-> error.
+> I try to keep the `main` branch of this and the example repo compile and working all the time.
 >
-> I will clean everything up eventually, but for now I consider these low priority issues,
-> ones I can live with.
-If anyone starts to play around with the project I'll try to
-> spend some time on these problems.
-Feel free to open an issue for any error or even
+> The `bleeding-edge` branch is where the day-to-day development happens, that one is unpredictable.
-> inconvenience you experience.
+>

 ## Supported platforms